nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

 ## On Agent Wrappers:

 This mini-project is about how agent wrappers work.
 How they are built and structured, how they wrap around gall agents (and just what gall agents are, in terms of code-as-data and structures).
 I'll also make a simple agent wrapper and play around with it.
-While were at it, we might as well learn about versioned state for Gall Agents as well.

 ###  Summary of Gall and Gall Apps:

 Let's ignore the Arvo OS, right now, and fix our root to be Gall.
 The Gall Vane maintains all running agents and apps for a given ship, and acts as a bridge between the apps (via local/remote pokes, for example), passing messages to-and-fro.
+Lets summarize some points about agents:

 - Conceptually, an agent is a state machine: A new state is a function of the previous state, and an input event.
 - Practically, an agent is a *door with 10 arms*.
 With a `+$bowl` as a pinned sample, which all arms may access.